kitsook/newsSum/README.md

 # newsSum

 *This is for the GCP Python 3 environment.
 For Python 2 environment, please see the branch `gcp-py2`*

 A Google App Engine application to parse RSS feeds and HTML pages to extract headlines.
-Result is available via JSON.
-Memcache is used to reduce process time.
+Result is available via JSON. ~~Memcache is used to reduce process time.~~ There is no memcache service for GCP Python 3 runtime and the Memorystore for Redis isn't free, so no caching is done on the service side.
+For now, use the `cache-control` header to have browser / proxy to do the caching.

 UI is implemented with jQuery and Bootstrap.